jaericho/jaericho.github.io/_posts/2023-12-28-Babylon-5-Bluray-The-Road-Home.md

 * The character design is terrible.
 Don't let the cover art fool you.
 * Time-travel is never my favorite plot device.
 * Why are the Minbari worried about pollution from a power generator for a city?
 It makes no sense, the Minbari have clean energy sources.
-* Some cringey dialog moments.
+* Some cringy dialog moments.

 ## Sad: